Looking back on Greece's shock EURO 2004 win

 Making history

-The flipside of that coin is that Dellas helped out at the other end too, making history with his headed winner against the Czech Republic in the semi-finals.
-Scored late at the end of the first period of extra time, it remains the only silver goal in an international game.
-It was also his only goal for his country.
-"To tell you the truth," he says, "I don’t remember a lot from that moment because of the intensity and fatigue from playing the match.
-It’s a true blessing that, after 20 years, I’m still being thanked by people in the street.
+Dellas helped out at the other end too, making history with his headed winner against the Czech Republic in the semi-finals.
+Scored late at the end of the first period of extra time, it was the only silver goal in an international game and his only goal for his country.
+"To tell you the truth," he says, "I don't remember a lot from that moment because of the intensity and fatigue from playing the match.
+It's a true blessing that, after 20 years, I'm still being thanked by people in the street.
 I tell them they probably remember more from watching that game than I do."

-Since then, the man who enjoyed three separate playing spells with AEK Athens, in a career that also featured stints in Italy and England, has continued to prove his combative credentials.
-As a coach, he steered AEK from the depths of the third division back to the Greek elite in two straight seasons between 2013 and 2015, but what would truly give him joy is to witness another Greece team take the continent by storm.
+Since then, the man who enjoyed three separate playing spells with AEK Athens in a career that also featured stints in Italy and England, has continued to prove his combative credentials.
+As a coach, he steered AEK from the third division back to the Greek elite in successive seasons between 2013 and 2015, but what would truly give him joy is to witness another Greece team take the continent by storm.

 "I wish for it to happen again, or for it to be even bigger and better," he explains.
 "We want the young players to surpass us.
 That's our mentality, and it's not impossible for another team to achieve that.
 I really hope there'll be another generation of players like us."
 After all, does it not seem like yesterday when he and his tenacious compatriots pulled off the ultimate upset?